 Overview for Peru

-Lima, the nation’s capital, is an historical Spanish Colonial city, referred to as the City of the Kings.
-It is a bustling vibrant place with a mix of traditional and modern day cultures, and having more than 10,000 years of history there are fascinating archaeological sites and museums to explore across the city.
+The capital of Peru is situated on the cliffs above the Pacific Ocean.
+Lima is an historical Spanish Colonial city, referred to as the City of the Kings.
+It is a bustling vibrant place with a mix of traditional and modern day cultures.
+With more than 10,000 years of history there are fascinating archaeological sites and museums to explore.
+We recommended at least two days to explore The Essentials of this city.